duniter/duniter/doc/Protocol.md

 * A membership must not be expired.
 * Block#0's memberships' `NUMBER` must be `0` and `HASH` the special value `E3B0C44298FC1C149AFBF4C8996FB92427AE41E4649B934CA495991B7852B855` (SHA1 of empty string).
 * Other blocks' memberships' `NUMBER` and `HASH` field must match an existing block in the blockchain.
-* Each membership's `NUMBER` must be higher than previous membership's `NUMBER` of the same issuer.
+* Each membership's `NUMBER` must be higher than the previous membership's `NUMBER` of the same issuer.

 ##### Joiners, Actives (Web of Trust distance constraint)